4rlenrey/Notes/Programming.md

 ```

 And use a *gcc* compiler to convert it to this assembly code.
+(GCC Does not actually convert your c code to assembly by default.
+It compiles it to machine code.
+To do the conversion you can use the *`-S`* flag when compiling,)

 It looks a lot more readable for me.
 Especially because I know C.